Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 1. Go to
 [this page](https://www.anaconda.com/products/individual#linux)
 and download [Anaconda installer (python 3.7) for Linux](https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh).
-If you are from Iran, we don't know why but you will probably encounter some problems in downloading this source file.
-You would have two options:
+If you are from Iran, we don't know why, but you will probably encounter some problems in downloading this source file.
+Then, you would have two options:

    - Go to